History

 Building the foundation for integrated management of steel, nonferrous metals, and machinery;

-We developed diverse businesses and built the foundation for integrated management through the establishment of Kakogawa Works for integrated steel production, the start of the direct reduction ironmaking plant business, etc.
+We developed diverse businesses and built the foundation for integrated management through the establishment of Kakogawa Works, the start of the direct reduction ironmaking plant business, etc.

 In addition, the establishment of the KOBELCO brand has increased recognition of the Group's technologies, products, and business activities both in Japan and overseas.